Jaunpur Sultanate: Military

-Art and architecture
+Arts and architecture

 The Sharqi rulers of Jaunpur were known for their patronage of learning and architecture.
 Jaunpur was known as the Shiraz of India during this period.
 Most notable examples of Sharqi style of architecture in Jaunpur are the Atala Masjid, the Lal Darwaza Masjid and the Jama Masjid.
 Though the foundation of the Atala Masjid was laid by Firuz Shah Tughluq in 1376, it was completed only during the rule of Ibrahim Shah in 1408.
 Another mosque, the Jhanjhari Masjid was also built by Ibrahim Shah in 1430.
 The Lal Darwaja Masjid (1450) was built during the reign of the next ruler Mahmud Shah.
 The Jama Masjid was built in 1470, during the rule of the last ruler Hussain Shah.

 Music

 The last ruler Hussain Shah assumed the title of Gandharva and contributed significantly in the development of Khayal, a genre of Hindustani classical music.
 He also composed several new ragas (melodies).
 Most notable among these are Malhār-śyāma, Gaur-śyāma, Bhopāl-śyāma, Hussaini- or Jaunpurī-āśāvari (presently known as Jaunpuri) and Jaunpuri-basant.